Victoria Aitken: Marriages and family

 She suffered from eating disorders and drug and alcohol abuse during her first marriage.
 It was alleged that the earl had an extra-marital affair with a journalist early in the marriage.
 The couple moved with their four children to South Africa in 1995 to avoid the media.
 After their divorce on 3 December 1997, Lord Spencer moved back to the United Kingdom, and subsequently remarried.

 In 2005, Victoria, Countess Spencer married South African businessman Jonathan Aitken; they divorced in 2009.
-They have a son, Samuel Aitken (born 18 April 2003).
+They have a son, Samuel Aitken (born 18 April 2003), who is a model.

-She is the sister of Christopher Lockwood, a journalist and later Deputy Head of the Number 10 Policy Unit from May 2013 to May 2015.